chanzuckerberg/sci-components/docs/contribution.md

 If snapshots needs to be updated (due to anticipated DOM changes), run `yarn test path/to/test/file -u `

+This repo will also be using Chromatic to run visual testing.
+Chromatic captures visual changes between components and also hosts live versions of components so designers and engineers can quickly and easily interact with them witout needin to spin up a local Storybook instance.
+More info on how to capture visual stories in Chromatic will be added in November.

 ## Commit Message

 This repo uses [Commitizen](https://github.com/commitizen/cz-cli) to ensure the